Send Amazon Cloudwatch Logs to Loggly

 Go to AWS Lambda Console.
 Click the “Create a Lambda function” button.

-Event source type: Cloudwatch Logs Log Group: Select your log group whose logs you want to send to Loggly.
-Filter Name: Provide your filter name Filter Pattern: This is not a mandatory field.
+Log Group: Select your log group whose logs you want to send to Loggly.
+Filter Name: Provide your filter name.
+Filter Pattern: This is not a mandatory field.
 You can keep it empty.
 Enable trigger: Check this option to enable the trigger.
 You could also come back to this setting later to enable it.
 Click on Next button.

 kmsEncrptedCustomerToken: Copy the base-64 encoded, encrypted token from step 1's CLI output (CiphertextBlob attribute) and paste it in kmsEncryptionCustomerToken key. logglyTags: Enter logglyTags as per your requirement logglyHostName: Enter logs-01.loggly.com